How to Harvest Chamomile Tea – When & How

 Chamomile is a herbaceous plant that can be annual or perennial, depending on the species under consideration, since at least two of them are often confused:

-Chamomile tea is very good for sleep, and another advantage of chamomile is that it is a pollinator plant for your garden.
+Chamomile tea is perfect for sleep, and another advantage of chamomile is that it is a pollinator plant for your garden.

 When to Collect Chamomile Flowers